verus-lang/verus/CONTRIBUTING.md

 cargo build
 ```

-A common error that you'll find at this stage is that imports of specific
+A common error you'll find at this stage is that imports of specific
 identifiers with `use` (as opposed to blanket imports using `*`) don't work
 when building the standalong exec-only version of `vstd`.
 For this, any such
 import must be prefixed by `#[cfg(verus_keep_ghost)]`, such as: